ankumar/software-design/README.md

 ## Products & Platform Team Collaboration [1] [2]

-The organic influence from outside in is growing & healthy change for companies working on transformations.
+The organic influence from public domain & open source is growing & healthy change for companies working on transformations.
+This decentralization is how we should think about accleration of man years of work involved while driving changes.

 > [12/16 10:27 AM] Quinn, Henry
 >